Image: AI generated

 - Tool landscape: Split into editor-based (Cursor, Copilot) and terminal agents (Claude Code, Codex CLI)

-- Claude Code: Autonomous verification loop, large-scale context, currently the most powerful terminal agent for multi-file editing
+- Claude Code: Autonomous verification loop, large-scale context, multi-file editing — currently the most powerful terminal agent

 - Context management: Externalize AI’s memory with CLAUDE.md (rules), requirements.md (decisions), progress.md (status)

-- Vibe coding pattern: Spreadsheet → DB design → API → Screen → Add features.
+- Vibe coding pattern: Excel → DB design → API → screen → add features.
 Magic up to 3, cracks at 5

-Next class preview: “Why it crumbles at 5 features.”
-We’ll add 5 features in a row to the app made in Class 1.
-Around the 3rd one, you’ll witness existing features breaking.
-Then we’ll structurally dissect the cause.
+Next class preview: “Why does it collapse at 5 features.”
+We’ll add 5 features in a row to the app built in Class 1.
+Around the 3rd one, you’ll personally witness the moment existing features break.
+Then we’ll structurally analyze the cause.

 Assignment

-After completing the Class 1 exercise, try the following.
+After completing the Class 1 lab, try the following:

 Add 2 more features: Anything works.
-Category sorting, dark mode, todo ordering, etc. Observe how far things go smoothly and where they start getting strange.
+Category sorting, dark mode, to-do sorting, etc. Observe how far things go smoothly and where they start getting weird.

-Continue in a new session: Exit Claude Code and run it again.
+Try continuing in a new session: Exit Claude Code and run it again.
 Say “continue the feature in progress.”
-Observe the difference with and without CLAUDE.md.
+Observe the difference between when CLAUDE.md exists and when it doesn’t.

 Reins Engineering Full Course